 Frequently Asked Questions

-Spectrum Academy is a tuition-free public charter school for students with autism who require mild to moderate support in the classroom.
+Spectrum Academy is a tuition-free public charter school for students with high-functioning autism who require mild to moderate support in the classroom.
 We provide small class sizes, with individualized instruction and innovative social skills curriculum.
 We help students reach their fullest potential academically, socially, and emotionally, leading to productive and successful futures.

 How and when did Spectrum Academy begin?